nbeaver/why-linux-is-better/README.rst

 ------------------------------------------------------------

 Graphical user interfaces are excellent for some kinds of software, but they are clumsy and error-prone for rapidly fixing configuration problems.
 Many Linux config problems can be fixed by editing a line in a text file or running a few commands in a terminal.
 Windows configuration generally requires navigating deeply nested GUIs and ticking various checkboxes.
-This has equivalent security problems to blindly running commands in a terminal, but is much less efficient.
+This has similar security problems to blindly running commands in a terminal, but in a way that is much less efficient for doing routine configuration tasks.

     Graphical user interfaces (GUIs) are helpful for many tasks, but they are not good for all tasks.
 I have long felt that most computers today do not